Hearing aids can be quite expensive, costing as much as $3,000 or more per ear. They are also something that people need during their Medicare years.

 Hearing Exams under Medicare

-Medicare does not cover routine hearing exams and this means that traditional Medicare supplements cannot cover them either.
+Medicare does not cover routine hearing exams or services and this means that traditional Medicare supplements cannot cover them either.
 However, if your doctor orders a diagnostic hearing exam because he or she suspects that may have an underlying health condition that requires treatment, then Medicare Part B might cover the cost of the hearing test or a balance exam.

 The key here is whether the hearing exam is medically necessary with diagnosing or excluding another health condition.
 For example, your doctor may order a hearing exam to see if suspected hearing loss that you are experiencing is really a symptom of vertigo or a neurological condition.